Executable Reqmts

 Human in the Loop: Dev Stays in Control

-AI does the initial build — but the developer reviews, owns, and iterates on everything it produces.
-There are two review surfaces, one for each kind of output:
+AI does the initial build โ but the developer reviews, owns, and iterates on everything it produces, across two surfaces:

-Logic → Declarative Rules.
-Business logic in the spec becomes Python rules in logic/logic_discovery/.
-The rules are short, readable, and directly traceable to the spec — the rule is the requirement, restated with precision.
-Dev reviews them in the IDE, adjusts as needed, and re-runs the suite.
-When requirements change, you update the rule; automatic ordering and reuse handle the rest.
+Logic โ Declarative Rules.
+Business logic in the spec becomes Python rules in logic/logic_discovery/ โ short, readable, directly traceable to the spec.
+Dev reviews in the IDE, adjusts as needed.
+When requirements change, update the rule; ordering and reuse are automatic.
 No cascade of procedural updates to track down.

 Example from the demo_eai sample: